biorobaw/FAIRIS/README.md

 ### 2. Cyberbotics Webots R2025a

-FAIRIS-Lite works in conjunction with Webots version R2025a.
+FAIRIS works in conjunction with Webots version R2025a.
 Ensure you install Webots correctly:

 #### **Linux Users**: